owencm/ReWebComponent/README.md

 ![Screenshot of a Web Component being rendered inside a React component](https://i.imgur.com/mgEi6B4.png)

-With ReWebComponent, writing a HelloWorld React component that corresponds to a 'hello-world' Web Component is as simple as:
+With ReWebComponent, writing a `HelloWorld` React component that corresponds to a `<hello-world />` Web Component is as simple as:

 ```
 import React from 'react'